-The State created SRLA and declared it to be a major transport project under section 95 of the Major Transport Projects Facilitation Act 2009, and part of Victoria's Big Build.
+The State created SRLA and declared it a major transport project under section 95 of the Major Transport Projects Facilitation Act 2009 and part of Victoria's Big Build.

-SRLA is supported by the Department of Transport and Planning.
-The Minister for the Suburban Rail Loop has declared the 'Suburban Rail Loop planning areas' under section 65(1) of the Suburban Rail Loop Act 2021, and assesses any changes to the SRL East environmental effects (section 6.4 of the Suburban Rail Loop Ministerial Guidelines for Assessment of Environmental Effects' (2020)).
-Additionally, SRLA has the power to compulsorily acquire land identified under the Public Acquisition Overlay.
+The Department of Transport and Planning supports SRLA.
+The Minister for the Suburban Rail Loop has declared the 'Suburban Rail Loop planning areas' under section 65(1) of the Suburban Rail Loop Act 2021 and assesses any changes to the SRL East environmental effects (section 6.4 of the Suburban Rail Loop Ministerial Guidelines for Assessment of Environmental Effects' (2020)).
+Additionally, SRLA can compulsorily acquire land identified under the Public Acquisition Overlay.